willow-ahrens/Hyperspecialize.jl/README.md

 For this reason (and to keep things simple), you cannot concretize a type tag in a module that is not your own.

-I suspect that in most cases, this approach will work with precompilation, but I make no guarantees and I'm not really ready to write tests for this case right now.

 ## When Is Hyperspecialize Right For Me?

 There are three main drawbacks to the Hyperspecialize package.